U.S. flag

 • Because many individuals with short stature have reproductive partners with short stature, offspring of individuals with SMCD may be at risk of having double heterozygosity for two dominantly inherited bone growth disorders.
 The phenotypes of these individuals are distinct from those of the parents, and the affected individuals have serious sequelae and poor outcomes [Flynn & Pauli 2003].

-• Biallelic COL10A1 pathogenic variants.
-A single individual with biallelic SMCD-causing pathogenic variants has been reported, with a more severe presentation, born to parents who were only mildly affected.
-Multiple miscarriages have been reported in a large consanguineous family segregating SMCD, leading to the proposal that homozygous COL10A1 pathogenic variants may result in early fetal demise.
+• Multiple miscarriages have been reported in a large consanguineous family segregating SMCD, suggesting that some homozygous COL10A1 pathogenic variants may result in early fetal demise [Zhang et al 2018].

-• If the proband and the proband's reproductive partner are affected with different dominantly inherited skeletal dysplasias, each child has a 25% likelihood of average stature, a 25% likelihood of having the same skeletal dysplasia as the father, a 25% likelihood of having the same skeletal dysplasia as the mother, and a 25% likelihood of inheriting a pathogenic variant from both parents and being at risk for a poor outcome, including loss of pregnancy.
+• If the proband and the proband's reproductive partner are affected with different dominantly inherited skeletal dysplasias, each child has at conception a 25% likelihood of average stature, a 25% likelihood of having the same skeletal dysplasia as the father, a 25% likelihood of having the same skeletal dysplasia as the mother, and a 25% likelihood of inheriting a pathogenic variant from both parents and being at risk for a more severe blended skeletal phenotype, including fetal demise.

 Other family members.
-The risk to other family members depends on the status of the proband's parents: if a parent has the COL10A1 pathogenic variant, his or her family members may be at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent has the COL10A1 pathogenic variant, the parent's family members may be at risk.

 Related Genetic Counseling Issues